Here is a super easy no-knead French bread recipe. Anyone can easily make this bread without any baking experience.

 As much as I like to devote this much time and energy to get a great loaf I still adore the idea of the No-knead bread recipe.
 It provides the simplest way to get a bread loaf on your Table.
 As a busy mom, I have a whole lot of things to attend to so my way of escape is to create these super easy, and great tasting loaves.
 No one will ever know a little effort can yield such an amazing loaf (Well, except you tell them).

-This No knead Baguette needs, no overnight rising, no fuss and it still comes out with a crunchy crust and a chewy interior.
-This recipe will even make the novice baker a pro! and just in case you have never tried to make any no-knead bread recipe before you may want to check out this super easy no-knead bread rolls.
+This No-knead Baguette needs, no overnight rising, no fuss and it still comes out with a crunchy crust and a chewy interior.
+This recipe will even make the novice baker a pro! and just in case you have never tried to make any no-knead bread recipe before you may want to check out this super easy no-knead bread rolls and other no-knead bread recipes.

 Watch the step by step video on how to make the no-knead french bread below